whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 <a id="f9.1"></a>
 ![md_Graphics/dashboard.png][f9.1]

 The Dashboard displays a set of charts that provide usage and performance data at several levels for each file system.
 At the top level, this window displays an aggregate view of all file systems you're currently monitoring.
-You can select to monitor individual file systems and servers by clicking **Configure Dashboard**; See <a href="#9.1.2">Configuring the Dashboard</a>.
+You can select to monitor individual file systems and servers by clicking **Configure Dashboard**; See [Configuring the Dashboard](#9.1.2).

 To view charts for OSTs and MDT(s), select the specific file system.
 Then select the desired target(s).